Kitulo National Park: Kitulo Plateau

 The Kitulo Plateau lies between two parallel ridges.
 Its montane grasslands are home to 350 species of plants, including numerous ground orchids, geophytes, and other Afroalpine plants.
 During the November to April wet season the montane grasslands are carpeted with displays of flowers.
-Many species are limited to the Kipengere Range and nearby highlands, and three – Brachystelma kituloensis, Impatiens rosulata and Pterygodium ukingense – are limited the Kitulo Plateau.
+Many species are limited to the Kipengere Range and nearby highlands, and three – Brachystelma kituloensis, Impatiens rosulata and Pterygodium ukingense – are limited to the Kitulo Plateau.

 Livingstone Forest

-The Livingstone forest is a montane evergreen forest that descends the souttwestward-facing slope of the park.
+The Livingstone forest is a montane evergreen forest that descends the southwestward-facing slope of the park.
 It is the largest block of forest in the park, and the largest in the Kipengere Range.
 Thickets of bamboo (Yushania alpina) can be found between the upper montane forests and the high altitude grasslands.
 The Livingstone Forest lies in the former Livingstone Forest Reserve (240.34 km²), which was incorporated into the national park when it was created in 2005.
 The Bujingijila Gap, a narrow corridor of farms and tree plantations, separates the Livingstone Forest from the Mount Rungwe forests.

 The Livingstone Forest is home to three limited-range species of mammals – the endangered Kipunji (Rungwecebus kipunji), Rungwe dwarf galago (Galagoides sp. nov.), and Abbott's duiker (Cephalophus spadix).
 All three species also live in the forests of nearby Mount Rungwe.

 In 2005, field scientists from the WCS discovered a new species of primate on and around Mount Rungwe and in the Livingstone Forest area of the park.
 Initially known as the Highland Mangabey, later changed to its Tanzanian name of Kipunji, it is one of the 25 most endangered primates in the world.